AJKemps/addressvalidator/README.md

 # US Address Validator

 ## Introduction
-The goal of this project is to create a command-line program that validates a US address using the SmartyStreets US Address Verification API.
+This is a command-line program that validates a US address using the SmartyStreets US Address Verification API.
 The program will read input from a CSV file and output the original address and the corrected address or "Invalid Address" if the address cannot be validated.

 ### Example IO